Pseudogroup: Pseudogroups and Lie theory

 In general, pseudogroups were studied as a possible theory of infinite-dimensional Lie groups.
 The concept of a local Lie group, namely a pseudogroup of functions defined in neighbourhoods of the origin of a Euclidean space E, is actually closer to Lie's original concept of Lie group, in the case where the transformations involved depend on a finite number of parameters, than the contemporary definition via manifolds.
 One of Cartan's achievements was to clarify the points involved, including the point that a local Lie group always gives rise to a global group, in the current sense (an analogue of Lie's third theorem, on Lie algebras determining a group).
 The formal group is yet another approach to the specification of Lie groups, infinitesimally.
 It is known, however, that local topological groups do not necessarily have global counterparts.

 Examples of infinite-dimensional pseudogroups abound, beginning with the pseudogroup of all diffeomorphisms of E. The interest is mainly in sub-pseudogroups of the diffeomorphisms, and therefore with objects that have a Lie algebra analogue of vector fields.
 Methods proposed by Lie and by Cartan for studying these objects have become more practical given the progress of computer algebra.

 In the 1950s, Cartan's theory was reformulated by Shiing-Shen Chern, and a general deformation theory for pseudogroups was developed by Kunihiko Kodaira and D. C. Spencer.
-In the 1960s homological algebra was applied to the basic PDE questions involved, of over-determination; this though revealed that the algebra of the theory is potentially very heavy.
+In the 1960s homological algebra was applied to the basic PDE questions of over-determination; however, this revealed that the algebra of the theory is potentially very heavy.
 In the same decade the interest for theoretical physics of infinite-dimensional Lie theory appeared for the first time, in the shape of current algebra.

 Intuitively, a Lie pseudogroup should be a pseudogroup which "originates" from a system of PDEs.
 There are many similar but inequivalent notions in the literature; the "right" one depends on which application one has in mind.
 However, all these various approaches involve the (finite- or infinite-dimensional) jet bundles of Γ, which are asked to be a Lie groupoid.
 In particular, a Lie pseudogroup is called of finite order k if it can be "reconstructed" from the space of its k-jets.